lsst-dm/dm_dev_guide/communications/slack-culture.rst

 There are two less-known but very powerful features for code and text blocks.
 Within the "lightning bolt" Shortcuts menu to the left of the :ref:`formatting bar <fig-slack-bolt-normal>` or the :ref:`message input area <fig-slack-bolt-advanced>`, there are entries for "Create a text snippet" and "Create a post".
+(These may be found under the "Slack" app in the "Browse by app" section if they don't show up near the top as in the screenshot below.)

 .. figure:: /_static/communications/slack-culture/bolt-normal.png
    :name: fig-slack-bolt-normal